 Digital transformation isn’t just about maintaining and pushing sales.
 If all corporate data and processes are aligned and connected, it can also improve decision making and optimize each step in the value chain.

-But this isn’t new.
-Our experts were talking about it as early as 2018.
-Now that social distancing is essential, it makes even more sense to reorganize production lines, add automated systems and include connected robots (which have no physical limitations).
+This isn’t new but now that social distancing is essential, it makes even more sense to reorganize production lines, add automated systems and include connected robots (which have no physical limitations).

 Digitizing the customer journey to create a memorable experience